 Tattoos have long been frowned upon in China for their association with organized crime.
 How they’re regarded, however, depends largely on which region of the country you find you’re in.
 In major urban centers like Beijing and Shanghai, tattoos have become commonplace and are generally accepted as tourism has risen within these huge cities.

-On the other hand, populations within rural areas outside of the massive urbanized zones are still likely to act more uneasily around visible and bold tattoos.
+On the other hand, populations within rural areas outside of the massive urbanized zones are still likely to act more uneasily around visible tattoos and bold tattoos, same like in south korea.

-Like China and Japan, tattoos have long been associated with gangs and criminals in Vietnam.
+Like China, South Korea and Japan, tattoos have long been associated with gangs and criminals in Vietnam.
 That attitude still prevails, especially among older residents and in the more rural parts of the country, but there is a burgeoning tattoo culture taking root in Ho Chi Minh city.
+Also, Owning a tattoo shop in Vietnam is illegal due to government regulations that prohibit the operation of such businesses.

 Tattoos that depict Buddhist imagery can be considered offensive in Sri Lanka, so be sure not to display any while traveling.
 While some countries that ban tattoos are lax toward foreigners, the arrest of a British tourist because of her tattoo shows that Sri Lankan authorities take these violations seriously, no matter your home country.